CentOS/container-pipeline-service/README.md

 # CentOS Community Container Pipeline

-CentOS Community Container Pipeline(cccp) is a process, to provide any onesource developer a platform for containerising there application.
-This process builds the application from any arbitary git repository.
-Package the built application along with its runtime in a container image.
-Tests the image with help of test script and delivers to a publicly available registry.
-User can anytime pull the tested image from that registry.
+CentOS Community Container Pipeline(cccp) is a process, to provide any opensource developer, a platform for containerising their application(s).
+This process builds the application(s) from any arbitary git repository/repositories, package the built application along with its runtime in a container image, tests the image with help of test script and delivers to a publicly available registry.
+A user can anytime pull the tested image from that registry.

 ## User Story

-I as an application developer want to build, test and deliver my containerized application images so that I can focus on development and be sure images are always available and working for the app users.
+I, as an application developer want to build, test and deliver my containerized application images so that I can focus on development and be sure images are always available and working for the app users.

 ## Key parts